plyus1313/management_app/README.md

 - Run npm install
 - Run npm start

-To make the code working, firstly used database setup has to be structured.
+Database setup has to be structured.

 Use following SQL Statements :

 - CREATE USER “postgres”;